diagrams/diagrams-doc/doc/arrow.rst

 The style options
 -----------------

 The styles of the head, tail and shaft are manipulated using `headStyle`, `tailStyle`, and `shaftStyle`.
-We change the attributes of the arrow parts by setting one of these parameters equal to a function that applies the attributes, e.g.  `headStyle=fc blue` or `tailStyle=fc orange # opacity 0.50`.
+We change the attributes of the arrow parts by setting one of these parameters equal to a function that applies the attributes, *e.g.* `headStyle = fc blue` or `tailStyle = fc orange . opacity 0.5`.

 .. class:: lhs